Variables in Acid Programming Language

 All variables in Acid must be declared using the var keyword.

 Every variable name in Acid must be prefixed with the $ symbol.
-This prefix requirement is a fundamental aspect of Acid's syntax and serves as a visual indicator that the identifier represents a variable rather than a function, keyword, or other language construct.
+The $ prefix requirement is a fundamental aspect of Acid's syntax and serves as a visual indicator that the identifier represents a variable rather than a function, keyword, or other language construct.

 Basic Variable Declaration Example